 Getting Acrylic Paint Out of Clothes

-Because acrylics dry so expediently, you have to act just as quickly in tackling it!
+Because acrylics dry so expediently you have to act just as quickly in tackling it if it lands where it shouldn’t.
 Here’s what I did when I last had one of those “Murphy’s Law’s ” happen to me.

 And yes, I am doing a demo for your right now, a la those carpet cleaner demos, lol in which I intentionally dropped a little paint on two different swatches of fabric (to compare different types of materials) to recreate what I did and show you how this works.